natecostello/van_two_point_oh/blog/2021-11-21-wire-runs/wire-runs.md

 Ran conduit from under freezer/fridge to battery box area for Wakespeed wiring to alternator

 Think about running aux PV (not sure I have enough duplex)

+2021-12-6
+Ran 16x4 x2 from pass bed to overhead for LED lighting Ran 12x2 from aft driver wheel well (solar breaker location) to driver overhead as PV.